 - 58. HMDC has relied exclusively on data collected in connection with Canada's Scientific Research and Experimental Development ("SR&ED") tax incentive program for its R&D reporting.
 Pursuant to the SR&ED program, businesses subject to taxation in Canada may earn tax credits for R&D undertaken in the country that will lead to new, improved, or technologically advanced products or processes.
 To qualify for SR&ED credit, "work must advance the understanding of scientific relations or technologies, address scientific or technological uncertainty, and incorporate a systematic investigation by qualified personnel." - 59.
-In 1986, 1988 and 1989, the Board issued letters acknowledging receipt of annual benefits reports and confirming that they "fully [met] the requirements outlined in the Board's Exploration Benefits Plan Guidelines." - 60.
-From 1990, when the development phase commenced for Hibernia, through 2008, HMDC reported R&D expenditures over \$226 million
+In 1986, 1988 and 1989, the Board issued letters acknowledging receipt of annual benefits reports and confirming that they "fully [met] the requirements outlined in the Board's Exploration Benefits Plan Guidelines."
+Subsequently, however, the Board stopped issuing these letters upon acquiring the benefits reports. - 60.
+From 1990, when the development phase commenced for Hibernia, through 2008, HMDC reported R&D expenditures over \$226 million.
+In the period 1990 through 2003, over \$100 million was spent on R&D in NL, \$84 million of which was declared to the CRA between 1991 and 1995.
 Hibernia R&D and E&T expenditures decreased significantly from 1997 to 2001.
-In 1997, the reported R&D expenditure was in 1998 in 1999 and in 2000
+In 1997, the reported R&D expenditure was \$4.2 million (12.5% of revenue), in 1998 2.5 million (0.6% of revenue), in 1999 \$2.2 million (0.2% of revenue) and in 2000 \$1.5 million (0.06% of revenue).
 During the first five years of the 2004 Guidelines, Hibernia's